If you apply to the council as homeless, it may put you in bed and breakfast (B&B) accommodation while it looks at your case.

 Some bed and breakfasts don't allow residents to stay in their rooms during the day.

 How much does it cost to stay in a B&B?

 Staying at a B&B usually costs more than staying in a hostel.

-You’ll be responsible for paying for your accommodation.
-When the council refers you to a B&B, they will ask you to fill out a housing benefit application.
-If you are eligible for full or part housing benefit, it will be paid directly to the council to cover your accommodation costs.
+You are responsible for paying for your accommodation.
+When the council refers you to a B&B, you are asked to complete a housing benefit application.
+If you are eligible for full or part housing benefit, it is paid directly to the council to cover your accommodation costs.